-A. The United States is the owner of approximately 170 acres of real property located in the County of Fresno (the "County"), State of California, as more particularly described in the attached Exhibit A (the "Property").
-The Property is located within the watershed of Woodchuck Creek, a tributary of the North Fork Kings River.
+A. The United States is the owner of approximately 628 acres of real property located in the County of Tuolumne (the "County"), State of California, as more particularly described in the attached Exhibit A (the "Property").
+The Property is located within the watershed of the South Fork of the Stanislaus River.

-B. Pacific Gas and Electric Company, a California corporation ("PG&E"), transferred fee title in the Property to the United States by Grant Deed, recorded in the Official Records of the County of Fresno, on \\\\\, 20\\\\, as Instrument Number \\\\\ (the "Grant Deed").
+B. Pacific Gas and Electric Company, a California corporation ("PG&E"), transferred fee title to the United States by Grant Deed, recorded in the Official Records of the County of Tuolumne, on , 20, as Instrument Number , (the "Grant Deed") subject to the restrictions as set forth in the Grant Deed.
 PG&E transferred fee title to the Property to the United States in connection with PG&E's implementation of the "Land Conservation Commitment" provided for in the following documents and described more fully below:

-(1) That certain Settlement Agreement (the "Settlement Agreement") as modified and approved by the Public Utilities Commission of the State of California (the "Commission") in its Opinion and Order of December 18, 2003 (Decision 03-12-035); and watershed lands owned by PG&E as of the effective date of the Governing Documents (collectively, the "Watershed Lands") are conserved for a broad range of beneficial public values, including the protection of the natural habitat of fish, wildlife and plants; the preservation of open space; outdoor recreation by the general public; sustainable forestry; agricultural uses; and historic values (collectively, the "Beneficial Public Values").
-The Property is included in the Watershed Lands.
+(1) That certain Settlement Agreement (the "Settlement Agreement") as modified and approved by the Public Utilities Commission of the State of California (the "Commission") in its Opinion and Order of December 18, 2003 (Decision 03-12- 035); and,